-- Completes the Recommended or Distinguished Achievement Program; or - Satisfies the ACT College Readiness Benchmarks or earns at least a 1500 out of 2400 on the SAT
+- Completes the Recommended or Distinguished Achievement Program; - · Earned the distinguished level of achievement under the Foundation High School Program: or - Satisfies the ACT or SAT College Readiness Benchmarks

 Beginning with ninth graders in the 2014-15 school year; to be eligible for automatic admission to a Texas four-year college or university, a student must be on track to graduate with the distinguished level of achievement under the foundation graduation program.
 This means that a student must graduate with at least one endorsement and must have taken Algebra II as one of the four required math courses.